Dana Altman: Oregon

 On November 17, 2017, Altman won his 600th career Division I game in a 114–56 Ducks win over Alabama State.

 On March 14, 2019, Oregon and Altman agreed on a three-year contract extension that will keep him in Eugene through the 2025–2026 season.
 Two weeks later, Altman notched his 235th win at Oregon with a victory over UC Irvine in the second round of the NCAA Tournament, tying Ernie Kent as the winningest coach in school history.
 He broke the record with Oregon's first win of the following season, over Fresno State on November 5, 2019.

 Personal life

 Altman was born in Wilber, Nebraska.
-He is married to the former Reva Phillips.
-They have three sons Jordan, Chase, and Spencer, and one daughter, Audra.
+He and his wife Reva have four children.
 Altman, who had been an Eagle Scout in the Boy Scouts of America, received a Distinguished Eagle Scout Award in 2008.